 When it comes to street photography and social documentary, how big an impact do you feel familiarity has?
 Is your process and practice affected, dependent on whether you are somewhere new or your own street?

-Your street work is characterised by energy and immediacy – what advice do you have to photographers seeking to create dynamic images?
+Your street work is characterized by energy and immediacy – what advice do you have to photographers seeking to create dynamic images?

 I also note a quirky sense of humour in much of your personal work, reminiscent of Mark Cohen among others.
 When you are out in the streets are you looking for funny as well as unusual moments, or is this more a question of framing?

 I am very happy about this question.
-First of all because it is the first time in a interview I am asked about my sense of humour.
-Of course humour is in my work, but not the one you usually expect from people, so sometimes it is a little bit cryptic and not so immediate.
+First of all, because it is the first time in an interview I am asked about my sense of humor.
+Of course, humor is in my work, but not the one you usually expect from people, so sometimes it is a little bit cryptic and not so immediate.
 I love Mark Cohen’s work.
 To tear apart people is an interesting experience.
 Hahahahahahaha!